top of page

 Figurative language goals feature prominently on the IEPs of our speech therapy students, am I right?
 And this makes sense, given that figurative, or nonliteral, language can be super confusing for kids with language-based difficulties.

-Ever seen that bemused look on some kids' faces when one of their peers tells a joke?
+Ever see that bemused look on some kids' faces when one of their peers tells a joke?
 Or when a teacher uses an idiom?
 Or when they come across some metaphorical language in text?

 I have found that these kids who are struggling with figurative language really want to crack the code on the confusing language they are hearing, and, in doing so, it opens up a whole new world of flexibility around language.
 Total win-win.